Learn about TechWomen’s expansion to Chicago!

 TechWomen is a competitive program, and participants must have least two years of full-time professional experience in careers requiring significant knowledge of technology and/or innovative application of these skills.

-How many applicants will be selected to participate in the Fall 2022 program?
+How many applicants will be selected to participate in the 2025 program?

-The TechWomen initiative will identify up to 108 women in STEM fields from countries in Africa, Central and South Asia, and the Middle East to participate in the Fall 2022 program.
+The TechWomen initiative will identify up to 108 women in STEM fields from countries in Africa, Central and South Asia, the Middle East and Europe to participate in the 2025 program.

 What is the selection process?

 All applications are reviewed by independent selection panels consisting of industry experts and country specialists.
-Semifinalists may be contacted via email or phone for in-country interviews, after which final decisions will be made.
+Semifinalists may be contacted via email or phone by Embassy staff for in-country interviews, after which final decisions will be made.

 When will I be notified of my application result?